JetBrains/kotlin-compiler-server/README.md

 ### Execute Kotlin code on JVM with streaming output
 Uses chunked transfer encoding to asynchronously send output of the running code.
-Response body is a stream of JSON messages separated by "\n\n".
+Response body is a stream of JSON messages starting and ending with "\n\n".

 NB: it is not guaranteed that all messages are valid JSON objects (if output exceeds maximum number of characters or the program exceeds time limit then some JSONs can be incomplete).